libbpf/libbpf-rs/README.md

 $ cargo libbpf --help
 ```

-libbpf-cargo also provides some config options via package metadata
+`libbpf-cargo` also provides some config options via package metadata
-in your package Cargo.toml:
+in your package `Cargo.toml`:

 ```
 ...